crystal-lang/rfcs/text/0015-time-monotonic.md

   interacting with components outside stdlib (C libraries).
 Serialization probably isn't much relevant though, because the values are really only valid inside the current process.
-- We could consider to delegate `Time.monotonic` to `Time.instant`
-  eventually.
-This is a breaking change and can only happen after a deprecation period.

 [`Time.measure(&)`]:
     https://crystal-lang.org/api/1.17.1/Time.html#measure%28%26%29%3ATime%3A%3ASpan-class-method